Uberi/University-Notes/GENE123/GENE123.md

 Two elements are in **series** if they share a node and they have the same current.

-Kirchoff's Current Law says that the net current sum in any node in 0.
+Kirchoff's Current Law says that the sum of all the currents entering any node is 0.
 When we do the net current sum, we represent the currents entering as positive, and the currents leaving as negative, so when we add them all together, they are 0.

 In other words, the magnitude of the sum of currents entering the node is equal to the magnitude of the sum of currents leaving the node.